CryptozombiesHQ/cryptozombie-lessons/datatypes.md

 # Put it to the test

-Our Zombie DNA is going to be determined by an 16-digit number.
+Our Zombie DNA is going to be determined by a 16-digit number.

 Declare a `uint` named `dnaDigits`, and set it equal to `16`.